juliusmarkwei/todolist-api/README.md

 ### Description

 Building a TodoList API involves defining a database models and fields to represent tasks, users, and other relevant entities such as categories.
 This API is developed using Django Rest Framework.
-Protocols such as databse modelling, routing, HTTP references codes, user management, serialization and signals are implemented in this project.
+Protocols such as databse modelling, routing, HTTP status references codes, user management, serialization and signals are implemented in this project.

 ### Installation